ntavelis/dockposer/README.md

 * xmlwriter
 * zlib

+## PHP Frameworks

+### Symfony
+For Symfony the official docker image covers you, you just need to install this package and run `composer install` and `docker-compose up`.

+### Laravel

+For Laravel, you need the bcmath extension that it is NOT pre-installed inside official docker images.
+Check Laravel requirements [here](https://laravel.com/docs/master/installation#server-requirements).

+1. Install the package by following the instructions [link](#installation)
+2. Add bcmath extention to require section of composer.json
+    ```json
+    "require": {
+            "ext-bcmath": "*",
+    }
+    ```
+3. Run `composer install` to trigger the plugin to run.
+4. Run `docker-compose up` to initialize containers.

 ## How to debug package with xdebug - For contributing to this repository

 ### Environment setup